alexanderpalsson/katacoda-scenarios/qlik-corectl/step3.md

 <pre class="file" data-target="clipboard">
 engine: localhost:19076 # URL and port to running Qlik Associative Engine instance
 app: /myapp.qvf   # App name that the tool should open a session against.
-script: /testscript.qvs # Path to a script that should be set in the app
+script: testscript.qvs # Path to a script that should be set in the app
 connections: # Connections that should be created in the app
   testdata: # Name of the exposed connection
       connectionstring: /data # Connectionstring (qConnectionString) of the connection.
 For a folder connector this is an absolute or relative path inside of the engine docker container.